Fraternities Are Viruses in Nigeria: Part 2 – The Extortion

-Rapacious theft in high places within UCGFs is constant, and the battle for leadership gets increasingly fiercer as the chest of money swells.
-Ironically, the larger the sums of money collected, the emptier the accounts become.
+Rapacious theft in high places within UCGFs is constant, and the battle for leadership gets fiercer as the chest of money swells.
+It is ironic, the larger the sums of money collected, the emptier the accounts become.
 It is an incredible observation.
 If the UCGFs have to produce reports of their income and expenditure by law, any competent forensic accountant would see the plethora of accounting falsehoods.
 Is that not corruption?

-So what purpose does the lamentations of corruption in Nigeria by UCGFs serve?
+So what purpose do the lamentations of corruption in Nigeria by UCGFs serve?
 Since President Buhari came into office, many corruption scandals and prosecutions are in evidence.
-At the end of these scandals and indictments, it is worth noting that a sizeable number of UCGF members across the country are guilty in the corruption of the day.
-They might even be sent to the slammer if justice reigns.
+At the end of these scandals and indictments, a sizeable number of UCGF members across the country are guilty of corruption of the day.
+Justice might even send them to the slammer if justice reigns.